Flora

 Sparganium erectum

-The Branched Bur-reed gets its name from its globular spiky ("Bur"-like) flowerheads which are arranged on a branching spike ("Branched").
+The plant gets its name from its globular spiky flowerheads which are arranged on a branching spike.
 It is a close relative of the larger plant Reed Mace; together, the two plants make up belts of reeds in shallow bodies of water in marshy habitats characterized by sedimentation.

 More Information